 The nearest tube station is Regent’s Park Station or Baker Street Station

 Please click for directions

-There is a canteen and a cafe conveniently located at the Regent's University London premises.
+A canteen and a cafe are conveniently located at the Regent's University London premises.
 Vending machines and water fountains are available.

 Test start and finish times